ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/how-to/switch-operations-to-a-different-database.dotnet.markdown

-# Operations : How to switch operations to a different database?
+# Operations : How to Switch Operations to a Different Database

-By default, Operations available directly in store are working on a default database that was setup for that store.
-To switch operations to a different database that is available on that server use **ForDatabase** method.
+By default, the operations available directly in store are working on a default database that was setup for that store.
+To switch operations to a different database that is available on that server use the **ForDatabase** method.

 {PANEL:Operations.ForDatabase}